 Arum offered Fury tens of millions of dollars to choose to build up to a Wilder return, rather than accepting immediately.

-This was due to the fact Fury had a long layoff before returning to the top of the sport.
+This was because Fury had a long layoff before returning to the top of the sport.
 Something which manifested itself in two hard knockdowns during the first Wilder fight.

 Explained how they agreed the first time, compared to the second, and giving his thoughts on why Fury walked away, Wilder was philosophical with his musings.

 “I didn’t have to fight Fury, but I wanted to fight the best.
-Don’t doubt me when I want to close all conversations of doubt.
+Please don’t doubt me when I want to close all conversations of doubt.

 “I wanted to give it to the fans, live and in action.
-To prove to you I am the best.
-I don’t see nothing wrong with that.
-People who don’t want to see that are not a fan of boxing, you’re just here to cause chaos.
+To prove to you, I am the best.
+I don’t see anything wrong with that.
+People who don’t want to see that are not fans of boxing, you’re just here to cause chaos.

 “I’m a risk, a high-risk.
 I’m a massive risk to your health and your career.